2018-2022 Municipal Election Compliance Audit Committee

 - No appointment is required for this location.

-3. After completing a form (1 or 2), submit the form in person at the Elections Office, or by appointment at the Office of the City Clerk and Solicitor, to ensure that your form is complete.
+3. After completing a form (1 or 2), submit the form in person at the Elections Office, or by appointment at the Office of the City Clerk, to ensure that your form is complete.

 4. Please note that the application must be submitted before 4 pm on any regular business day.

 Alternative formats are available upon request.
 Please call the Elections Office at 613-580-2660 or email email@example.com if your require assistance.